The Use of Face Masks and Shields at Work

 4 - Can a business deny entry to people not wearing face coverings?

-The wearing of masks or face coverings is now mandated in Victoria, including when entering workplaces.
-Employers whose employees deal with members of the general public should ensure that controls are in place, such as signage regarding the masks policy or extra security, in the event that a member of the public wishes to dispute the requirement to wear a mask to ensure a workplace that is safe and without risks to health for its employees.
+Employers whose employees deal with members of the general public in these workplaces need to ensure that controls are in place, such as signage regarding the masks policy or extra security, in the event that a member of the public wishes to dispute the requirement to wear a mask.

 An employer who cannot restrict access to the general public must have other controls in place in recognition of the fact that as a result of their decision not to, or inability to, mandate face masks, they have increased the risk of exposure to their employees.
 However these should be very rare situations.